SapienzaNLP/relik/README.md

 with `push_to_hub=True` the model will be pushed to the 🤗 Hugging Face Hub with `repo_id` the repository id where the model will be pushed.

-The retriever needs a index to search for the documents.
+The retriever needs an index to search for the documents.
 The index can be created using `relik retriever build-index` command

 ```bash
 relik retriever build-index --help